aukhalid/SAP-1-CPU-Logisim/README.md

 ---

-## Machine Code Program: Addition Operation
+## Machine Code Program: Addition Operation Example

-This program loads two 8-bit values (51 and 25), adds them, and stores the sum (76) in memory.
+This program loads two 8-bit values (let's say 51 and 25), adds them, and stores the sum (76) in memory.

 * **Your ID-derived value:** Last 5 digits of 2008051 are 08051.
 For 8-bit, we use **51** (Decimal) = `00110011` (Binary).
 * **Current Year-derived value:** Current year 2025.
 For 8-bit, we use **25** (Decimal) = `00011001` (Binary).